bvattikonda/data-plan-api/mobile_data_plan_api_v4_2.md

     with the Retry-After header indicating when a new request can be attempted.
 *   The DPA returns a 500 INTERNAL SERVER ERROR error code for all other unspecified errors.
+*   The DPA returns a 429 Too Many Requests error code when the DPA (or a backend) is overloaded.

 In all error cases, the DPA MUST include a JSON object with more information about the error.
 The error response body MUST use the following structure: